CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 ### 4.1 Logging

 We are using `java.util.logging` package for logging.
-The `LogsCenter` class is used to manage the logging levels and logging destinations.Some important details to utilize logging features are as follows:
+The `LogsCenter` class is used to manage the logging levels and logging destinations.
+Some important details to utilize logging features are as follows:

 * The logging level can be controlled using the `logLevel` setting in the configuration file
 * The Logger for a specific class can be obtained using the method`LogsCenter.getLogger(class)`, which will log messages according to the specified logging level
-* Log messages are currently displayed via `Console` and is recorded in a `.log` file
+* Log messages are currently displayed via console and is recorded in a `.log` file

 **Logging Levels**